 - Your muscles may not recover completely.

 - The carb processing of your body increases post workout.
 If you wait too long, your body may not be able to process the carbs.
 And you will gain flab.

 - You may feel tired and lethargic throughout the day.

 - Your muscle soreness recovery may slow down.

 - You may end up overconsuming calories in a failed attempt to get energy from various food sources (including junk food).

 So, you see, it is best that you make it a habit of consuming a post-workout meal.
 Now that you know what you can and cannot eat as part of your post-workout meal, here’s one last important tip.

 Drinking water, in general, is good for you as it helps in fluid replacement.
 If you are working out, make sure you are keeping a check on your hydration by drinking 3-4 liters of water per day.
-If possible, add a bit of sugar and salt to make your own homemade electrolyte drink that you can sip on post high-intensity workout.
+If possible, add a bit of sugar and salt to make your own homemade electrolytes drink that you can sip on post high-intensity workouts.
 This will help balance the salts in your body fluids and prevent your blood glucose levels from dropping suddenly.